CSS glossary entries for ‘W’

 word-wrap

-The word-wrap property is a CSS property which determines whether or not a browser can break lines inside words in order to prevent overflow when an otherwise unbreakable string cannot fit within its containing box, i.e. it enforces wrapping within what are normally non-wrapping strings.
+property is a CSS property which determines whether or not a browser can break lines inside words in order to prevent overflow when an otherwise unbreakable string cannot fit within its containing box, i.e. it enforces wrapping within what are normally non-wrapping strings.